telerik/document-processing-docs/libraries/radpdfprocessing/editing/fixedcontenteditor.md

 ### Inserting Forms

-With the FixedContentEditor class you can insert a Form (Form-XObject) element.
+With the FixedContentEditor class, you can insert a Form (Form-XObject) element.

 #### __[C#] Example 9: Insert a form__
 {{region cs-radpdfprocessing-editing-fixedcontenteditor_9}}